 If you are planning to plug multiple devices into your projector, you will also want to invest in one that includes multiple input slots.
 A PS4, Xbox, and DVD player, for example, may all need HDMI connections.

 Gaming projectors will also need to be assessed based on lag among other factors which we’ve touched on before in our comprehensive guide.
 Lag is the time it takes for your projector to display the image.
 Some lag will be inevitable, however, you want to minimize it as much as possible.
 Lag is not yet listed as a spec by manufacturers.
 However, user reviews should help you better determine how great the lag when it comes to using your projector for gaming purposes.

 Best for Home Theater: A projector that includes HDMI and DVI inputs is ideal.
 WiFi is also a great feature as it allows you to stream Netflix and similar platforms through your projector.

 Best for Gaming: You will want a projector that makes your console compatible.
 For example, a PS4 connection will differ from your computer’s.
 Additionally, you want to look at reviews of each product for lag-specific comments.

 The Bottom Line: Having multiple inputs allows for your broadest connectivity.
-Consider your gaming platform, as well as any other devices you may want to connect to your projector before making a final decision.
+Consider your gaming platform, as well as any other devices you may want to connect to your projector, whether it’s with a Roku Stick or Fire Stick, before making a final decision.